Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Since the LEDs in this circuit are connected in reverse parallel, both positive and negative voltages are limited.
 For example, with two green LEDs the voltage to the sound card would be limited to about +/-1.9 volts... safe for all sound card Line inputs.

 Selection of the R1 value requires some consideration of the range of voltages you need to handle.
-Typical LEDs can handle 20 mA, so R1 should be selected such that at the maximum anticipated voltage there will be 20 mA flowing through the resistor.
+Typical LEDs can handle 20 mA, so R1 should be selected such that at the maximum anticipated voltage there will be no more than 20 mA flowing through the resistor.
 The voltage across the resistor is the applied voltage less the LED voltage.

 Let's say you want to handle +/-24 volts, using green LEDs.
 Then the voltage across R1 will be 24 - 1.9 = 22.1 V. For a current of 20 mA at this voltage, the resistance (via Ohm's Law) would be: